10 Best Tax Haven Countries in 2025

 The Netherlands’ strategic location in Europe, an extensive network of tax treaties, and a competitive tax environment have made it a popular destination for companies seeking corporate tax havens.

-The country is home to over 25,000 multinational enterprises, over half of which are under foreign control.
+The Netherlands attract some of the highest levels of foreign investment worldwide.
+In the third quarter of 2024 alone, Foreign Direct Investment (FDI) in the Netherlands rose by EUR 13,278 million.
 Moreover, the Netherlands and Luxembourg together account for over 50% of all foreign direct investment into the European Union.

 The Netherlands Tax and Financial Overview